ChocolatineMathou/CV/README.md

 [Recent projects](https://github.com/mathildeferrandcoeurderoy/CV#recent-projects) | [Skills](https://github.com/mathildeferrandcoeurderoy/CV#skills) | [Education](https://github.com/mathildeferrandcoeurderoy/CV#education) | [Experience](https://github.com/mathildeferrandcoeurderoy/CV#experience) | [Interests](https://github.com/mathildeferrandcoeurderoy/CV#interests)

 I'm a full stack developer who recently graduated from [Makers](https://makers.tech/) with a background on digital communication for the railway and health industries.
+I also worked on a sponsorship between SNCF (French Railway Company) and [HackPartners](https://github.com/mathildeferrandcoeurderoy/CV#experience) to bring the hackathon culture to the french railway industry! **HackTrain 5.0: 48 hours, 80 developers, 30 mentors, 20 prototypes, 2 trains**.
+This year I'm tackling the challenge as a software engineer!
 I am now looking for challenging work in an environment that will push me to improve my technical skills and grow as a developer with a strong communication-based culture.

 ## Recent projects